Skip to the content.

 }

-function oracleResponse(bytes response) {
+function oracleResponse(bytes memory) external {

-require(msg.sender == address(oracle));
+require(msg.sender == address(oracle), "only oracle");

 }